-Mammary duct ectasia (MDE) is a non-proliferative inflammatory disorder of the large duct (milk duct) of the breast; as such, it affects nipple and areola complex.
+Mammary duct ectasia (MDE) is a non-proliferative inflammatory disorder of the large duct (milk duct) of the breast; as such, it affects the nipple and areola complex.
 In MDE, focal dilatation of the lactiferous duct system is due to endoluminal changes, as well as the loss of duct wall elastin, leading to abnormally dilated and tortuous lactiferous ducts with associated periductal inflammation and fibrosis.
-The patient commonly presents with intermittent nipple discharge of varying colours (ranging from white, to green/black, to grey), as well as pain and tenderness of the nipple and areola.
+The patient commonly presents with intermittent nipple discharge of varying colors (ranging from white to green/black to grey), as well as pain and tenderness of the nipple and areola.
 Other symptoms can include an inverted nipple or a palpable breast "lump," though, in many instances, MDE is asymptomatic.

 The clinical manifestations of mammary duct ectasia overlap with another benign inflammatory condition known as periductal mastitis, a condition that occurs at the nipple-areola complex (more commonly in smokers), and sometimes the two conditions cannot be distinguished from each other on clinical assessment, with the final diagnosis possible only after histopathologic examination of the excised duct tissue with the affected surrounding tissue.

 The exact incidence of this abnormality is unknown.
-It is mainly seen in perimenopausal women 45 to 55 years of age, but it has been rarely reported in infants, teenagers, and in the male breast.
+It is mainly seen in perimenopausal women 45 to 55, but it has rarely been reported in infants, teenagers, and the male breast.
 It is more common in smokers and those with congenital nipple inversions or malformations as well.

-It is uncertain if mammary duct ectasia and periductal mastitis (PDM) are to be considered as a single disease on a spectrum or as two separate, distinct disease processes.
+It is uncertain if mammary duct ectasia and periductal mastitis (PDM) are to be considered as a single disease on a spectrum or as separate, distinct disease processes.
 More studies on etiology and ultrastructural changes are required to give more information on changes leading to duct ectasia.
-The presumed pathogenesis is that the affected duct becomes dilated and tortuous, either due to breast involution or other factors, and accumulates granular debris with numerous lipid-laden macrophages.
+The presumed pathogenesis is that the affected duct becomes dilated and tortuous due to breast involution or other factors accumulating granular debris with numerous lipid-laden macrophages.
 A significant histological difference hinting these may be separate processes is that in MDE, there will be no epithelial proliferation near the opening of the duct, as opposed to PDM, where this is a cardinal feature.
 Periductal collagenization and fibrosis may eventually produce skin and nipple retraction, which may predispose to one or both conditions.

-In periductal mastitis (PDM), the epithelial lining is intact, but there is a proliferative epithelium, in the form of squamous metaplasia, beginning at the distal opening of the duct in the nipple, and progressively extends deeper into the duct system.
-The resultant keratin production accumulates and then leaks out to interstitial space, inducing severe periductal reactive inflammation culminating in collagen formation and interstitial fibrosis.
-Accordingly, many clinicians consider mammary duct ectasia and periductal mastitis as distinct disease entities with some shared clinical consequences and manifestations and resultant overlapping differential diagnosis.
+In periductal mastitis (PDM), the epithelial lining is intact, but there is a proliferative epithelium in the form of squamous metaplasia, beginning at the distal opening of the duct in the nipple and progressively extending deeper into the duct system.
+The resultant keratin production accumulates and then leaks out to interstitial space, inducing severe periductal reactive inflammation, culminating in collagen formation and interstitial fibrosis.
+Accordingly, many clinicians consider mammary duct ectasia and periductal mastitis as distinct disease entities with some shared clinical consequences and manifestations and resultant overlapping differential diagnoses.

 Transmission electron microscopic (TEM) studies of samples from patients with MDE have revealed some specific ultra-structural changes, such as denudation of the epithelial cells with focal loss of microvilli, which impairs duct clearance of the secretions.
-Widening of the interepithelial junctions with focal disruption of the T bars, as well as periductal collagenization without inflammation, may also be present; this helps to differentiate MDE from PDM, where inflammation is always present.
+Widening of the interepithelial junctions with focal disruption of the T bars and periductal collagenization without inflammation may also be present; this helps differentiate MDE from PDM, where inflammation is always present.

-Mammary duct ectasia is frequently asymptomatic or only have subtle changes in breast texture that may go unnoticed until a nipple discharge is noticed.
-In breast clinics, nipple discharge is the third most common complaint and reason for medical consultation, after mastalgia and a palpable lump in the breast.
+Mammary duct ectasia is frequently asymptomatic or only has subtle changes in breast texture that may go unnoticed until a nipple discharge is noticed.
+In breast clinics, nipple discharge is the third most common complaint and reason for medical consultation after mastalgia and a palpable lump in the breast.

-Approximately 80% of women experience mammary discharge during their fertile lifetime, and most of these are due to benign conditions.
-MDE is one such benign conditions and may be responsible for anywhere between 6-59% of patients presenting with nipple discharge.
+Approximately 80% of women experience mammary discharge during their fertile lifetime, most of which are due to benign conditions.
+MDE is a benign condition that may be responsible for anywhere between 6% to 59% of patients presenting with nipple discharge.

 Essential elements of clinical assessment of nipple discharge include inquiry regarding discharge frequency, amount, color, whether it is spontaneous or provoked laterality, and single duct sourced or more (if able to be determined).
 Ideally, they can demonstrate the discharge during the examination, and the nipple can be observed under magnification.

-Occasionally, patients with MDE present with small ovoid well defined subareolar or periareolar tender masses associated with discomfort and erythema caused by dilated ducts filled with thick secretions and cellular debris.
+Occasionally, patients with MDE present with small ovoid, well-defined subareolar, or periareolar tender masses associated with discomfort and erythema caused by dilated ducts filled with thick secretions and cellular debris.
 Upon pressing over the mass, nipple discharge appears from one duct opening.
 The nipple may be inverted in severe cases.
 Skin necrosis and ulceration are much more common in granulomatous lobular mastitis (GLM), a condition that may be associated with mammary duct ectasia.
 Still, the palpable mass in GLM tends to extend away from the nipple-areola complex.
 If secondary bacterial infection occurs, this can lead to the formation of a subareolar infection or abscess.
-It can become difficult to distinguish MDE from periductal mastitis PDM or inflammatory carcinoma (which accounts for 1% to 6% of breast cancers) in this setting.
-A trial of antibiotics with very close clinical follow-up is reasonable in this situation.
+In this setting, it can become difficult to distinguish MDE from periductal mastitis PDM or inflammatory carcinoma (which accounts for 1% to 6% of breast cancers).
+A trial of antibiotics with very close clinical follow-up is reasonable.

-With repeated episodes of infection, or with scarring from previous treatments or drainage attempts, more fibrosis is formed in the nipple-areola complex that can potentially lead to nipple distortion or retraction.
+With repeated episodes of infection or with scarring from previous treatments or drainage attempts, more fibrosis is formed in the nipple-areola complex, which can potentially lead to nipple distortion or retraction.
 New-onset nipple retraction is a sign that must be investigated intensively, especially in a previously unknown patient.
 Assessment must exclude underlying malignancy, particularly when chronic pathologic changes lead to the formation of microcalcifications behind the areola on the mammogram.
-Biopsy examination must be done to exclude carcinoma in these cases.
+A biopsy examination must be done to exclude carcinoma in these cases.

 A clinical assessment of both breasts and axillae is required to determine the presence of lumps or lymphadenopathy, and a meticulous examination of the nipple-areola complex must be done.
 In the presence of active infection, a palpable tender axillary lymph node may be present.